 Before you go wandering down to the Redbox (yet again) maybe you should consider making your evening slightly more…productive.

-We’re not saying you have to go and set the world on fire (literally or metaphorically), but if you’ve been vegging out in your pajamas every single Saturday night for the last 6 weeks, let us be that friend for you—the one who tells you it’s time to put away the video game control and rejoin the land of the living.
-Or, at the very least, do something besides watch the entire first season of Lost on Netflix…again.
+We’re not saying you have to go and set the world on fire (literally or metaphorically), but if you’ve been vegging out in your pajamas every single Saturday night for the last 6 weeks, let us be that friend for you—the one who tells you it’s time to put away the Apple TV remote and rejoin the land of the living.
+Or, at the very least, do something besides watch the entire first season of The Walking Dead on Netflix…again.

 Here are 8 things you can do if you find yourself alone on a Saturday night: